Modelling LAEs in the Epoch of Reionization with OBELISK: Methods

-The first model for the dust attenuation that we consider relies on the dust distribution tracked by the \Obelisk simulation: the dust mass density, $\rho_d$, and the dust-to-metal ratio, $\mathcal{D}/Z = \rho_d/\rho_Z$, is therefore allowed to vary within a galaxy.
+The first model of dust attenuation that we considered relies on the dust distribution tracked by the \Obelisk simulation: the dust mass density, $\rho_d$, and the dust-to-metal ratio, $\mathcal{D}/Z = \rho_d/\rho_Z$, is therefore allowed to vary within a galaxy.

-However, the knowledge of $\rho_d$ is insufficient to estimate the dust optical depth: indeed, the dust cross-section depends on the grain size, which is not tracked directly in \Obelisk\footnote{ While the dust evolution model implicitly assumes that all grain have an average size of $a = 0.1\mu\mbox{m}$, this is not appropriate to derive an extinction curve.}.
-Instead, we compute the dust optical depth over a path of length $L$ directly as $\tau_d = \alpha^{\rm ext} L = \rho_d \kappa_d L$ where $\kappa_d$ is the absorption coefficient and
+However, the knowledge of $\rho_d$ is insufficient to estimate the dust optical depth: indeed, the dust cross section depends on the grain size, which is not tracked directly in \Obelisk.\footnote{ While the dust evolution model implicitly assumes that all grain have an average size of $a = 0.1\mu\mbox{m}$, this is not appropriate to derive an extinction curve.} Instead, we computed the dust optical depth over a path of length $L$ directly as $\tau_d = \alpha^{\rm ext} L = \rho_d \kappa_d L$, where $\kappa_d$ is the absorption coefficient and

 Here, $Q_{\rm ext}$ is the extinction efficiency factor as a function of grain size and wavelength taken from \cite{Weingartner_2001} and \cite{Laor_1993} for two grain types (silicates, $s$, and carbonaceous grains, $c$) and $n(a)$ is the number density of grains of size $a$.
 We assume that silicates have a mass fraction of 54\% and 46\% for the carbonaceous grains \citep{2009MNRAS.394.1061H}.
-We then convert the mass density into a number density by assuming that the grain size is well described by the MRN distribution \citep{1977ApJ...217..425M}, $dn/da = C a^{-3.5}$ where $C$ is a proportionality constant.
-We note $n_d$ the total number density, such that $n(a) = n_d C a^{-3.5}$.
-For a dust grain specific density $\mu_g$, we can write the mass density as for grain sizes between $a_{\rm min}$ and $a_{\rm max}$ and so
+We then converted the mass density into a number density by assuming that the grain size is well described by the MRN distribution \citep{1977ApJ...217..425M}, $dn/da = C a^{-3.5}$, where $C$ is a proportionality constant.
+We note that $n_d$ is the total number density, such that $n(a) = n_d C a^{-3.5}$.
+For a dust grain specific density, $\mu_g$, we can write the mass density as for grain sizes between $a_{\rm min}$ and $a_{\rm max}$, and so

-When evaluating the dust optical depth, \code{rascas} uses directly the form $\tau_d = \rho_d \kappa_d L$.
-We therefore rewrite Eq.~\ref{eq:alpha_lambda} as
+When evaluating the dust optical depth, \code{rascas} directly uses the form $\tau_d = \rho_d \kappa_d L$.
+We therefore rewrote Eq.~\ref{eq:alpha_lambda} as

-For numerical efficiency, we calculated the integral and used a fit accurate to better than 5\% around the \lya wavelength.
+We integrated Equation ~\ref{eq:kappa_d} numerically to obtain $\kappa_d(\lambda)$, and obtained a fit (used for numerical efficiency) using the python package LMFIT \citep{newville_2015}, with a relative difference to the tabulated values lower than 5\% around the \lya wavelength.